Fair Hiring Guide

 During the Interview

 If an interviewee gives very short answers, it is important to ask follow-up questions rather than just noting “gave short answers”, or “not enough said in order to rate the answer”.
 Remember, this is an opportunity to learn all you can from the interviewee.
-Review their application materials before the interview and be prepared to ask follow up questions in areas you want to know more about which relate to the job that is being filled.
-Or, probe by asking them to expand on the short answer they gave and ask them to “say more about how the steps you took that helped achieve that outcome, what was your role?”, for example.
+Review their application materials before the interview and be prepared to ask job-related follow-up questions in areas you want to know more about.
+Invite them to elaborate on the short answer they give with concrete examples and details.
+For example, ask “say more about how the steps you took helped achieve that outcome; what was your role?”.

 If the interviewee misunderstands a question, or finds that it is unclear, try saying it again in a different way.